 Back in January 2018 Matt Hancock was appointed Secretary of State for Culture Media and Sport (whatever happened to him?)
 He was the 9th person to hold that post in 11 years.
-Dispairing at the casualness with which our potfolio is tossed around I wrote about how, in that period ,it was a more precarious role than being a manager of Aston Villa, Birmingham City or West Bromwich Albion.
+Dispairing at the casualness with which our potfolio is tossed around I wrote about how, in that period, it was a more precarious role than being the manager of Aston Villa, Birmingham City or West Bromwich Albion.

 With Michelle Donelan a fortnight into her incumbancy it seems high time to update you on how things stand in the job security stakes.

 West Brom score 7 (or 6)*.
-They started with Alan Pardew before welcoming and bidding farewell to Darren Moore, James Shan*, Slaven Bilic, Sam Allardyce, Valerien Ismael.
+They started with Alan Pardew before welcoming and bidding farewell to Darren Moore, James Shan*, Slaven Bilic, Sam Allardyce and Valerien Ismael.
 Now Steve Bruce is in the hot seat / cold bench / windswept touchline.

-Birmingham City also score 7 (or 6)*. have been the most stable of the three local football clubs, burning through Steve Cotterill, Garry Monk, Joseph Clotet Ruiz, Steve Spooner*, Aitor Karanka and Lee Bowyer before alighting on John Eustace this July.
+Birmingham City also score 7 (or 6)* having burnt through Steve Cotterill, Garry Monk, Joseph Clotet Ruiz, Steve Spooner*, Aitor Karanka and Lee Bowyer before alighting on John Eustace this July.

 I’m pleased to report that football has fought back.